Maria Hill

-Commander Maria Christina Hill is a character appearing in American comic books published by Marvel Comics.
+Commander Maria Hill is a character appearing in American comic books published by Marvel Comics.
 Created by Brian Michael Bendis and David Finch, the character first appeared in New Avengers #4 (March 2005).
 As a former director of S.H.I.E.L.D., she appears in various storylines which often feature the Avengers or members of that group.

-Cobie Smulders portrayed Maria Hill in the Marvel Cinematic Universe (MCU), appearing in the films The Avengers (2012), Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), Avengers: Endgame (2019).
+Cobie Smulders portrayed Maria Hill in the Marvel Cinematic Universe (MCU), appearing in the films The Avengers (2012), Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
 Additionally, Smulders appeared as the character in the television series Agents of S.H.I.E.L.D. and the miniseries Secret Invasion (2023), voiced alternate timeline versions of the character in the Disney+ animated series What If...?
 (2021–2024) and Moon Girl and Devil Dinosaur (2023–2025), and portrayed a Skrull impersonator of Hill in the film Spider-Man: Far From Home (2019).